verrazzano/docs/content/en/docs/examples/argo-cd.md

 ---
-title: "Argo CD"
+title: "Continuous deployment example with Argo CD"
+linkTitle: Argo CD
-weight: 1
+weight: 4
 description: "Use Argo CD to deploy and undeploy applications"
 ---